 - Medical negligence by Valley Medical Center (Renton) and Laboratory Corporation of America (LabCorp, based in North Carolina), resulted in a $50 million dollar verdict.
 Washington Court of Appeals upheld the verdict.
 It stands as the largest medical negligence jury verdict in the State of Washington.

 - One of our clients had a normal, healthy pregnancy until serious complications arose at the end.
 As a result of poor and negligent decision-making in the hospital, the baby was severely brain damaged at birth.
 Instead of owning up for their negligent actions, they fought our lawsuit.
-We took the case to trial, and a Snohomish County jury awarded our clients $17.
+We took the case to trial, and a Snohomish County jury awarded our clients $17 million.

 - A baby born in a Group Health hospital sustained a serious shoulder injury at birth which would affect her throughout her entire life, because of an unrecognized shoulder dystocia.
 A jury awarded the family $2.8 million.

 - One client’s wife died at age 70 from an overdose of Coumidan.
 The wrongful death was determined to be a pharmacy mistake.
 The insurance company refused to offer more than $500,000.
 So, we made the decision to take the case to trial.
-A jury awarded our client, the woman’s husband, $2 million dollars.
+A jury awarded our client, the woman’s husband, $2 million.

 - Our client was only 29 years old, with a wife and young daughter when he died as a result of a clinic’s failure to diagnose diabetes.
 The clinic blamed the victim for his death, and we took the case to trial.
-A King County jury awarded the widow and daughter $1.15.
+A King County jury awarded the widow and daughter $1.15 million.